ni/arbitrary-session-management/src/server/README.md

 > [!Note]
 >
 > This solution currently supports pin-centric workflow.
-Extending support to non-pin-centric (IO Resource) workflow via the IO Discovery Service is not planned at this time due to the following considerations:
+Extending support to non-pin-centric (IO Resource) workflow via the IO Discovery Service is not planned and pin-centric workflow is the recommended and supported approach for session-managed resources.
->
-> **Manual Configuration Overhead:** The IO Discovery Service depends on a JSON configuration file, typically managed through **NI MAX**, to describe available hardware and instruments.
-Integrating the logger service would require manual updates to this file, increasing setup complexity.
->
-> **Pin Map Context Limitations:** When a pin map is active and used by a measurement plug-in, the session management service does not query the IO Discovery Service.
-This restricts session reservation for services like the JSON Logger.
->
-> As a result, pin-centric workflow is the recommended and supported approach for session-managed resources.